Remote Debugging with PyCharm

 Creating a deployment configuration for a remote interpreter

-Add new remote interpreter as described in Configuring Remote Interpreters via SSH specifying the credentials to connect to the remote machine.
+Add a new remote interpreter to the project as described in Configuring Remote Interpreters via SSH specifying the credentials to connect to the remote machine.

-Once you create the remote interpreter, the corresponding deployment configuration is created.
-To preview it, click Ctrl+Alt+S to open the Settings dialog window on the Windows machine, then click the Build, Execution, Deployment node and the Deployment node.
+Once you create the remote interpreter for your project, the corresponding deployment configuration is created.
+To preview it, click Ctrl+Alt+S to open the Settings dialog window on the local machine, then click the Build, Execution, Deployment node and the Deployment node.

 Now your deployment configuration is ready.

-File Transfer tool window appears, with the balloon showing the number of transferred files.
+File Transfer tool window appears.
+Verify the number of transferred files.

 Debugging your application

 Right-click the editor background and choose the(here ).